Website logo cars for beginners

 car maintenance for beginners - check car fluid levels

-Fluids are the life blood of the engine and should be treated as such.
-Fluid levels should be checked before you embark on any long journeys, and it’s a good idea to carry some backups of the essentials, like oil, and washer fluid.
+Fluids are the lifeblood of the engine and should be treated as such.
+Fluid levels should be checked before you embark on any long journeys, and it’s a good idea to carry some backups of the essentials, like oil and washer fluid.

 Change your spark plugs